hangrybear666/12-devops-bootcamp__terraform/README.md

 <details closed>
 <summary><b>1.
 Provision an EC2 instance with VPC, Internet Gateway, Route Table, Security Group, Subnet and initialization bash script</b></summary>

-a.
+#### a.
+Associate SSH Key to Instance
 Create Public/Private Key pair so ec2-instance can add the public key to its ssh_config or use an existing key pair.

-b.
+#### b.
+Change custom variables and apply template
 Create `terraform-01-ec2/terraform.tfvars` file and change any desired variables by overwriting the default values within `variables.tf`
 ```bash
 my_ips               = ["62.158.109.251/32", "3.79.46.109/32"]
 public_key_location  = "~/.ssh/id_ed25519.pub"